aubreycorsetti/reading-notes/201/day2.md

 > Git is an open source software for distributed version control.
 Otherwise known as DVCS.

+Git can reside in 3 main stages.

+* Commited: Data is securely stored in local database

+* Modified: File has been changed but not commited to the database

+* Staged: Flagged a file's changed version to be commited into the next snapshot

 ### What is a Repository?

 > A repository is a folder or file being tracked with Git.